rritec/Cloud-Data-Engineering/03-Azure-Data-Factory(ADF)/ADF13_0_Pipeline to Load multiple sheets from excel to Azure SQL DB.md

     ![image](https://user-images.githubusercontent.com/20516321/209803533-21b87745-5ccf-401e-831f-deeb7f17b036.png)

 # Questions
 1. dataset level what all are can be parameterized?
+2. In this chapter did you learned Pipeline level array variable?
+3. In above Lab can i replace variable with parameter ?
+4. can we change parameter value in mid of the pipeline running ?
+5. can we change Variable value in mid of the pipeline running ?
+6.

+# Answers
-  - We can parameterize al possible options like
+1. - We can parameterize all possible options like
        - 1. container name
          2. foldername
          3. file name
          4. sheet name
          5. schema name
          6. tablename
-2. In this chapter did you learned Pipeline level array variable?
-  - True
+2. True
+3. Yes
+4. No
+5. Yes
+6.

 ## Related Content: